luk036/ellipsoid-method/ell-review.md

     4. Update $\mathcal{S}$ to a smaller set that covers:
         $$\mathcal{S}^+ = \mathcal{S} \cap \{z \mid g^\mathsf{T} (z - x_0) + \beta \le 0\} $$
     5.  **If** $\mathcal{S}^+ = \emptyset$ or it is small enough, exit.

+We assume that the oracle takes responsibility for that.

 ```python
 def cutting_plane_optim(omega, space, t, options=Options()):